 The food industry could not exist without co-packers, and this is particularly true for smaller start-ups and entrepreneurial businesses.
 Indeed, according to the most recent “State of the Food Industry” report from the Specialty Food Association, roughly half of all specialty food businesses – including hundreds of the most popular brands that you see on the shelves of stores like Whole Foods – are made by co-packers.
 This allows companies to focus on growing their brands and their business’ sales instead of food production.

 Co-packing services can vary greatly from one company to another – from creating formulas to manufacturing to package design and FDA compliance.
-And choosing the right co-packer for your food business can mean the difference between success and failure.
+And choosing the right co-packer for your food business or CPG brand can mean the difference between success and failure.
 A good co-packer will effectively become your business’ external Chief Operations Officer, and so you need to approach a call with a prospective co-packer like an interview for an invaluable internal company position.

 Start the search by talking to food industry contacts that you might have – in person, or through social media websites like LinkedIn and Facebook.
 Then, expand your search through search engines like Google and LinkedIn’s search tool.
 Online research might seem somewhat simplistic but it can be an invaluable tool to find a co-packer in the modern landscape because of its ability to deliver precisely to your particular needs.

-Once you identify a co-packer or two that you believe might be a good match for your company, go into the call prepared with a list of questions you have.
+Once you identify a CPG co-packer or two that you believe might be a good match for your company, go into the call prepared with a list of questions you have.
 Here’s a great jumping-off point for the top 10 key questions you should ask any potential food co-packer:

 - What type of food products do you make?
 (Ensure that this is a perfect ‘match’ for what you need before moving forward.)